 Balancing between employee expectations & management policy

 Every HR professional in an organization acts as a bridge between employees & management!

-Handling the grievances & complaints of employees, satisfying employee’s demands & expectations under the restricted management policy is the utmost challenge of every HR Professionals.
+Handling the grievances & complaints of employees and satisfying employees’ demands & expectations under the restricted management policy is the utmost challenge for every HR Professional.
 In order to gain productivity from the employees, HR Professional needs to come up with versatile ideas & concepts.
-Every employee possesses a different mentality some employees can gets satisfied with attractive incentives structure, some with flexible leave policy, some with respect & recognition.
-HR professional needs to identify the best way which can be aligned & get approved by management.
+However, every employee possesses a different mentality some employees can gets satisfied with an attractive incentives structure, some with a flexible leave policy, and some with respect & recognition.
+Similarly, HR professional needs to identify the best way can align & management approves it.

 Hiring & Retention

-While hiring an employee for the organization, recruitment strategies need to be enough strong & done by the efficient team of HR Professionals.
-Hiring takes place only after qualifying all parameters of budget, age, skillsets, and required experience for the profile, etc. It is also important to evaluate the fitness of employees not only with the job but with the organization!
+While hiring an employee for the organization, recruitment strategies need to be enough strong & an efficient team of HR Professionals should do that.
+Hiring takes place only after qualifying all parameters of budget, age, skillsets, required experience for the profile, etc. It is also important to evaluate the fitness of employees not only with the job but with the organization!
 With technical skill sets, adaptability & flexibility of employee is equally necessary to be judged.